nazwhale/who-is-naz/content/blog/git-just-tumbles-out-of-my-brain.md

 git pull
 ```

-Git pull, is used to update your current HEAD branch with the latest changes from the remote server.
+Git pull is used to update your current HEAD branch with the latest changes from Github.

 This means that pull not only downloads new data.
 It also directly integrates it into your current working copy files.
 This has a couple of consequences:

 * Since git pull tries to merge remote changes with your local ones, a "merge conflict" can occur.
 * It's highly recommended to start a `git pull` only with a clean working directory (i.e. no uncommitted local changes).
 Use git stash to save your local changes temporarily.

 ## When to use origin, origin/master, origin:master

 ```bash
 git fetch origin
 git fetch origin/master